 Bernard discovered his passion for singing and creating music as a teenager in Kibera.
 He started Vessels Music School to teach voice, piano, guitar and other instruments, but also to use the “universal language of music” to bridge divides in his community, create employment and empower youth to embrace their creativity.

-Derick and Johnstone created a power backup system to tackle the challenge of frequent power blackouts in Kibera and other low income areas, producing an affordable power alternative for low income earners.
+Johnstone created a power backup system to tackle the challenge of frequent power blackouts in Kibera and other low income areas, producing an affordable power alternative for low income earners.
 Power outages are especially detrimental to businesses in these areas that often have to shut down for hours or days at a time.
 One Ufanisi power backup can support operations at a restaurant for an entire day.

 Maseline was inspired to found Seline Pads when a girl came to her office for counseling after her widowed mum could not afford sanitary napkins.
 The young girl had to improvise with rags which made menstrual blood leak through her dress.
 Seline Pads now provides disadvantaged young women with sanitary towels and